ohMargin/NTIRE2026_CDFSOD/README.md

   organization={Springer}
 }

-@inproceedings{fu2025ntire,
+@inproceedings{qiu2026ntire,
-  title={NTIRE 2025 challenge on cross-domain few-shot object detection: methods and results}, author={Fu, Yuqian and Qiu, Xingyu and Ren, Bin and Fu, Yanwei and Timofte, Radu and Sebe, Nicu and Yang, Ming-Hsuan and Van Gool, Luc and others}, booktitle={CVPRW}, year={2025}
+  title={NTIRE 2026 challenge on cross-domain few-shot object detection: methods and results}, author={ Qiu, Xingyu and Fu, Yuqian and Jiawei, Geng and Ren, Bin and Jiancheng Pan and Fu, Yanwei and Timofte, Radu and others}, booktitle={CVPRW}, year={2026}
 }
 ```